 Enter The Gardens by water

-The official boaters’ entrance to The Gardens, The Wharf features tie-up for dinghies, paddle-powered watercraft and is also where our Boat Tours depart from in the summer months.
-With five buoys, we can accommodate boats less than 40 feet on a first come, first served basis for up to 24 hours.
+The official boaters’ entrance to The Gardens, the Wharf features tie-up for small dinghies, kayaks, boarders, etc. Opposite the dock in Butchart Cove are five buoys, that accommodate boats up to 40 feet on a first come, first served basis for up to 24 hours.